RyanOatz99/terraform-nomad-countdash/README.md

 | task_enabled_dashboard | bool | true | Include dashboard group in jobfile |
 | expose_dashboard_port | number | 9002 | Expose port on host.
 Set to 0 or lower to disable |

+> These are intentionally added as a single variable to keep the config-files easy to maintain.
+You can include any sub-values, but only the ones actually defined in the template will be used.

 #### NOMAD JOB-SETTINGS
 Override defaults in the Nomad job-template using the "settings" variable.
 These are passed to the job-template as a map & added local-variables in the job,